lambdamusic/Ontodocs/README.md

 The library is not really meant to be used programmatically, but I'm sure there are a few constructs in there which can be reused.

-In a nutshell, all visualizations inherited from a [VizFactory](https://github.com/lambdamusic/Ontodocs/blob/master/ontodocs/core/viz_factory.py) class that abstracts away the most common operations involved in rendering a dataviz.
+In a nutshell, all visualizations inherit from a [VizFactory](https://github.com/lambdamusic/Ontodocs/blob/master/ontodocs/core/viz_factory.py) class that abstracts away the most common operations involved in rendering a dataviz.

 This is how you would invoke a visualization from a script: